rune-labs/runeq-python/docs/pages/quickstart.rst

     The API for "batch availability" has a limit on the number of streams that it can process at a time.
 If you're running the example code with a patient who has multiple devices, the snippet above may exceed the API limit.

-    Try limiting the stream set to a smaller number of streams, by defining a custom filter function that selects for a few of those device IDs.
+Try limiting the number of streams in the set using a custom filter function, to select for a few of those device IDs.

 When you're ready to fetch data, you can gather all the raw stream data into a pandas dataframe: